 Shea tree products have been established as powerful ingredients to fight skin infections caused by fungi.

-While shea butter may not be able to treat every kind of fungal infection, we know that it kills spores of the fungi that causes ringworm and athlete’s foot.
+While shea butter may not be able to treat every kind of fungal infection, we know that it kills spores of the fungi that cause ringworm and athlete’s foot.

 5. It may help prevent acne